gablaxian/gablaxian_jekyll/_posts/2013-01-26-the-case-of-the-linux-box-and-nginx.md

 ---
 layout: template
 ---

-So, let's take a look at what I've done so far.
+# The Case of the Linux Box and nginx

+Following on from the last post which laid the landscape covering the whys, we now get on to the hows.

 ## The server

 I've been with MediaTemple for many years, first with their (dv) servers for client work, then their (gs) servers for my personal sites.
 I've never had a problem with them in all that time.
-Their customer service is impeccable, their knowledgebase is a treasure trove of information, and the user forums pointed me in the right direction more times than I care to count.
+Their customer service is impeccable, their knowledgebase is a treasure trove of information, and the user forums have pointed me in the right direction more times than I care to count.
 So, even though the price was a little higher than probably warranted, I opted for their (ve) server.
-What you get is 4+ GB of RAM, 20+ GB of HDD space, and, well, that's it.
+What you get is 1+ GB of RAM, 20+ GB of HDD space, and, well, that's about it.
 I don't even know how much processing power I've got.
 You choose from 4 different Linux variations, Ubuntu, Fedora, CentOS and Debian, if I recall correctly.
 Then you get SSH access, and away you go!
 Anything you want on there, that's up to you.

 Oh, but why, Graham, WHY!?
 I hear you ask.
 Well firstly, stop shouting.
-Secondly, because I like to experiment.
+Secondly, because experimentation's ace!
 Even at the server level.
-It's not something I'd dare do for a client, however, but on a shared host you wouldn't normally be able to dabble in things like NodeJS or set up your own Git server.
+It's not something I'd dare do for a client, oh dear gods no, but on a shared host you wouldn't normally be able to dabble in things like NodeJS, set up your own Git server, or just feel like Hugh Jackman in Swordfish.

 ## The setup